Control-C/PMSG/README.md

 5. Voilà!
 Your Poor Men’s Smart Glasses are now ready for some tech magic.

 ## Software: TODO !!!
-Best is to go and check the offical is you new [Seeed studio for ESP32C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/?gad_source=1&gclid=CjwKCAjw3P-2BhAEEiwA3yPhwBK6aCH6z2kCqP-esxGC8T7rXoWwqtbKFqweMOIq9PhEG1TkwNyJIxoCtSoQAvD_BwE) this will help you get going
+Best is to go and check the offical website of [Seeed studio for ESP32C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/?gad_source=1&gclid=CjwKCAjw3P-2BhAEEiwA3yPhwBK6aCH6z2kCqP-esxGC8T7rXoWwqtbKFqweMOIq9PhEG1TkwNyJIxoCtSoQAvD_BwE) this will help and let you setup your system

 REV v1 does not include battery management.
 The plan for hardware REV 2 is to add battery charging and A0 monitoring for the battery later...

-I primarily use PlatformIO, but since I started with the Arduino IDE in my early years, I’ll also include files compatible with it make bit easyer to upload make stuff work...
+I primarily use PlatformIO, but since I started  also with the Arduino IDE in my early years, I’ll also include files compatible with it make bit easyer to upload make stuff work...

 ------- WIP  -------